bahrus/xtal-state/README.md

 </xtal-state-watch>
 ```

 As we will see later, as long as you update the history.state object using the web components described in this document, then the where-path will limit which events the specific instance will respond to.[TODO]  This attribute isn't all-powerful however.
 If other external logic  decides to update the history outside the path specified, this web component will respond.
 I.e. it will oversubscribe.
-Solving that issue (if it is solvable?  maybe using proxies?) is a TODO item.
+Solving that issue (if it is solvable?  maybe using proxies?) is another TODO item.

 If you are using good UI components which are optimized for dealing with small changes to the model (e.g. a virtual DOM), then hopefully the consequences of this oversubscription (for now) won't be too bad.

-## Data Injection [TODO]
+## Data Injection [Preliminary implementation]

 Suppose we want to use the history to reference a large object or a  function.
 In the latter case, functions can't be stored in the history.state because it doesn't support cloning.

-xtal-state-watch supports asking the mini-god for help filling in the details before posting the enhanced history to its peers.
+xtal-state-watch supports asking the git's gulch for help filling in the details before posting the enhanced history to its peers.
 So say the following is put into history.state:

 ```JavaScript
     {